-Whatever PM you serve, one thing is for sure: His personality or behavior substantially affect the overall momentum of the project.
+Whatever PM you serve, one thing is for sure: His personality or behavior substantially affects the overall momentum of the project.

 WHAT QUALITIES MUST A PROJECT MANAGER HAVE?

 Commonly, a project manager is the leader of the project team.
-While the project sponsor is in-charge of birthing the project itself, the PM is responsible for planning, implementing the solutions, and monitoring the status of the projects.
+While the project sponsor is in-charge of birthing the project itself, the PM is responsible for planning, implementing the solutions, and monitoring the status of the project.
 He also needs to facilitate communications, resolve conflicts among team members, and address issues that impede the smooth sailing course of the project.

 Of course, project managers are not a monolith.
-While some industries, organizational cultures, or type of projects require a certain kind of project manager, all things being equal, the most successful project managers possess or exhibit these important attributes:
+While some industries, organizational cultures, or type of projects require a certain kind of project manager, all things being equal, the most successful project managers possess or exhibit the following attributes:

 - Leadership.
-A project manager should have strong leadership skills that melds well with your own personality, whether you’re hell to work with like Steve Jobs or the calm, laid-back type of boss like Bill Gates.
+A project manager should have strong leadership skills that meld well with other’s personalities, whether you’re hell to work with like Steve Jobs or the calm, laid-back type of boss like Bill Gates.
 Even if Gates and Jobs’ leadership styles are considered poles apart, they were able to build and lead tech juggernauts like Microsoft and Apple.
 Under leadership resides the proverbial people skills.
 Project managers interact with different levels of stakeholders, and they must be influential and persuasive enough to gain the confidence of their team members as well as the management in pushing issues surrounding project resources, timelines, budget, etc.

 - Delegation Skills.
 Delegation is an important managerial skill.
 It helps in getting the tasks completed in a faster and better way.
 And because a project is essentially a collection of tasks that need to be undertaken, capped with airtight strict budget and timeline, it will be difficult to do if you’re just one man running the show.
 A project requires team members, and an effective project manager knows how to delegate tasks to each of them.
-The operative word is “trust”, and the project manager, after a careful assessment of people’s level of competence, must identify which people are the best fit to execute the task.
+The operative word is “trust”, and the project manager, after a careful assessment of people’s level of competence, must identify which people are the best fit to execute a task.